 Mr. Teravainen left his consulting position at Booz Allen Hamilton to become STEP’s full-time CEO, where for five years he consulted on strategy and process improvement.
 Prior to that, he spent seven years running his portfolio of small businesses, 12 years in manufacturing leadership at Sony Electronics, Inc., and eight years in the operations, repair and project management areas of the U.S. Navy’s Submarine Nuclear Power Program.

-In addition to his representing Disabled Veterans as a Commissioner on San Diego’s Citizens Equal Opportunity Commission, he serves as Chairman of San Diego County’s Military & Veteran Advisory Council.
-He also currently sits on the San Diego Regional Chamber of Commerce Defense, Veteran and Military Committee, and held past leadership positions with San Diego Military Family Collaborative, Veterans Community Connection, San Diego Veterans Coalition, and the San Diego Coast Guard City Committee, as well as leadership positions with San Diego Military Family Collaborative.
+In addition to his representing Disabled Veterans as a Commissioner on San Diego’s Citizens Equal Opportunity Commission, he serves on the San Diego North Business Chamber Economic Development & Advocacy Advisory Council and the San Diego Regional Chamber of Commerce Defense, Veteran and Military Committee.
+His past leadership positions include Chairman of San Diego County’s Military & Veteran Advisory Council and San Diego Coast Guard City Committee, as well as leadership positions with San Diego Military Family Collaborative.

 Kathi admires the men and women who make American freedoms possible through their sacrifice on behalf of our nation.
 She brings her passion for helping people use their own skills and knowledge to STEP and the heroes STEP serves.
 Kathi loves meeting new people who want to improve their lives starting with their financial situation.
 When not at work, Kathi enjoys being with her family, including her two young children, traveling within the United States and reading audiobooks.